We were up reasonably early for the next part of our trip and today we had decided to drive to Roma taking in Chinchilla and Miles on the way.

 As the Mile museum is such an awesome place I thought that it wouldn’t give it justice by throwing a few photos on this page so hit the The Miles Historic Village Museum link below this to read about the museum and see a lot more photos of the place.

-* Or if you want to head back to the start of the holiday here, “Road Trip Out West”
+Or if you want to head back to the start of our holiday, click here “Road Trip Out West”